-In general, there is an opinion that peanut butter should be sweet or salty, or something else.
-Frankly, real peanut butter, one that does not harm, but, on the contrary, is good for health, contains a minimal amount of ingredients.
-It’s roasted peanuts, and that’s it.
-You can add a little bit of sea salt or raw honey to it, to create a more pronounced taste.
+There is an opinion that peanut butter should be sweet or salty, or something else.
+Frankly, real peanut butter, one that is good for health, contains a minimal amount of ingredients, one ingredient to be precise — roasted organic peanuts.
+You can add a little bit of sea salt or raw honey, or both to it, to create a more pronounced taste.
 I’m already used to not adding anything at all, because roasted peanuts, in my opinion, have a nice texture and are slightly sweet.

 - Place the peanuts in the bowl of a food processor or a powerful blender, and process for 3 to 4 minutes, until smooth and creamy, stopping to scrape the sides of the bowl as needed.
 Sometimes the process may take a little longer.